« Return to Blog

 Your monthly payment will be based on the amount you owe, your interest rate and the length of the repayment plan.
 While it’s important to always make at least the minimum payment, experts recommend that you try to pay more whenever you can.
 This will help retire your loans faster, reducing the amount of interest charges you’ll pay, possibly saving you thousands of dollars.

-Keep in mind that once you take out a student loan interest will start accruing.
+Keep in mind that student loan interest starts accruing once the loan is started (which will likely be before the repayment period starts).
 With federal student loans, the government will pay that interest while you are in school.
 With a private loan, you are responsible for all interest costs from the time the loan is issued so you might want to make interest-only payments while still attending classes.

-To help ensure you won’t miss a payment, you should consider having the money automatically withdrawn from your bank account and you should factor these payments into your monthly budget along with your other spending obligations so you can make sure you have enough money to cover all your needs.
+To help make certain that you won’t miss a payment, you should consider having the money automatically withdrawn from your bank account and you should factor these payments into your monthly budget along with your other spending obligations, in order to ensure you have enough money to cover all your needs.

-To learn more about federal student loans and your repayment options, find the name and contact information about your loan servicer, and research other details about your loan, check out studentaid.gov.
+To learn more about federal student loans and your repayment options, find the name and contact information about your loan servicer, and research other details about your loan, visit studentaid.gov.

 The big lesson to be learned with student loans is to find out who you need to repay, how much you owe, when the payments start, how long it’s going to take to pay them off, and then to always make your payments on time.